 To sum it up, it’s one of the most random spots I’ve ever been in Los Angeles.
 It’d call it a mix between the Greystone Mansion in Beverly Hills and the Self-Realization Fellowship Lake Shrine in Malibu.
 You wouldn’t expect such a huge estate, garden and labyrinth to exist in the area, but once you’re inside the rest of the city slips away and you can’t help but relax as you sit in the garden listening to the waterfalls or taking a walk around the labyrinth.
 Our guide was great and I can imagine that it would be a wonderful place for people to spend the day meditating.
 Although I would not necessarily visit the property again for the more spiritual/meditative aspect, it was a perfect way to spend an hour exploring something new and I would love to bring The Husband back to experience it was well since he missed out on the debut excursion.
 One of my favorite things about LA is how much there is to do and explore.
 Really, there is something for everyone and if you can’t find it, I’m always here to help!

 Happy Friday!
 Any fun plans this weekend?
 I fly out to Canada on Sunday so my one day of weekend will be spent running errands and prepping for next week.
 If I’m lucky I’ll at least be able to squeeze in a movie.

 Here are a few of my favorite internet discoveries from the week.
 Check them out for a little weekend inspiration or just some good ole internet exploring:

-Also, in case you missed any Call Me Cal posts this week, here’s your chance to catch up: A little reminiscing, transforming your trash, an adventure in an old fishing community, my favorite lake and an LA spring event calendar.
+Also, in case you missed any Call Me Cal posts this week, here’s your chance to catch up: Friday jazz at the LACMA, a little known fact, a new internet obsession and an LA spring event calendar.